Charlotte Forten Grimké: Activism

 Forten became a member of the Salem Female Anti-Slavery Society, where she was involved in coalition building and fund-raising.
 She proved to be influential as an activist and leader on civil rights.
-Her grandmother Charlotte Vandine Forten and her aunts had established themselves as part of the black female leadership in Philadelphia and had been founding members of the biracial Philadelphia Female Anti-Slavery Society, founded in 1833.
+Her grandmother Charlotte Vandine Forten and her aunts had established themselves as part of the Black female leadership in Philadelphia and had been founding members of the biracial Philadelphia Female Anti-Slavery Society, founded in 1833.

 Forten occasionally spoke to public groups on abolitionist issues.
 In addition, she arranged for lectures by prominent speakers and writers, including Ralph Waldo Emerson and Senator Charles Sumner.
 Forten was acquainted with many other anti-slavery proponents, including William Lloyd Garrison, editor of The Liberator, and the orators and activists Wendell Phillips, Maria Weston Chapman and William Wells Brown.

 In 1892, Forten, Helen Appo Cook, Ida B. Wells, Anna Julia Cooper, Mary Jane Patterson, Mary Church Terrell, and Evelyn Shaw formed the Colored Women's League in Washington, D.C.
 The goals of the service-oriented club were to promote unity, social progress, and the best interests of the African-American community.
-In 1896, Forten co-founded the National Association of Colored Women.
+In 1896, Forten co-founded the National Association of Colored Women which made many contributions to education, health, social services and political activism.
 Forten stayed active in activist circles until her death.